0-Sandman/Sandswept/README.md

 			<td>
 				<b>Shrine of The Future</b><br>
 				Summon two random <b>Tier 2 Elite Minibosses</b> with halved stats that, upon being defeated, drops <b>3</b> item potentials per player.<br>
 				<b>Details:</b> Usable only once, can only spawn once per stage, can only spawn on stages &ge; 3 and &le; 11, costs 35 credits.
+Enemy count increases by 1 per player.
 Item potentials have a choice between a random white and a random green.
 			</td>
 		</tr>
 	</tbody>